-- Go to the page http://dev.mysql.com/downloads/connector/j/ to download the driver. - 2.
-Please choose the option Platform Independent when selecting a platform. - 3.
+- 1. Go to http://dev.mysql.com/downloads/connector/j/ to download the driver. - 2.
+Choose the option Platform Independent when selecting a platform. - 3.
 After clicking on the button to Download, you can login if you already have an Oracle Web account, or you can just click on the link that says No thanks, just start my download further down the page. - 4.
-Uncompress the downloaded file and move the driver file, which will have a name of this form: mysql-connector-java-X.X.XX-bin.jar, to the folder called userlib.
+Uncompress the downloaded file and move the driver file, which will have a name of this form: mysql-connector-java-X.X.XX-bin.jar, to the folder called userlib, found in the installation area of the CLC Bioinformatics Database.